Childhood Biography presents the Full Story of a Nigerian business magnate best known as “Dangote“.

 Subsequent academic endeavours saw Dangote had his secondary education at Capital High School in Kano as well as studied business and administration at Al-Azhar University in Cairo, Egypt.

 While many sources posit that Dangote acquired the capital from his uncle, Alhaji Sanusi Dantata, others maintain that it was his grandfather Alhaji Alhassan Dantata that loaned him the money.

 “I had money which was freely given to me by grandfather.
 He also loaned me N500, 000 (about $3,000) which was a huge sum at the time.

 Do you know?

-Dangote put the loan in good use by establishing what is now know as Dangote Group in 1977.
+Dangote put the loan to good use by establishing what is now know as Dangote Group in 1977.
 The firm started as a small trading business whose early trade constitute wholesale import of sugar from Brazil and rice from Thailand.

-Fast forward to date, Dangote Group is a multi-trillion-naira conglomerate which moved from being a small trading company to the largest industrial group in Nigeria and has operations in Benin, Ghana, Nigeria, and Togo.
+Fast forward to date, Dangote Group is a multi-trillion-naira conglomerate that moved from being a small trading company to the largest industrial group in Nigeria and has operations in Benin, Ghana, Nigeria, and Togo.

 The rest, as they say, is history.

 The richest man in Africa has had his share of failed marriages and rejection.
 First was his marriage to an unknown woman that was reportedly selected for him by his family in 1977.

 Nefisat surprisingly turned down his advances, leaving him with no choice but to move on and get married to Mariya A.D Muhammad Rufai.
 The union also ended up in divorce.

 Dangote was subsequently rumoured to have dated beauty queen Sylvia Nduka in 2013.
 However, there is no concrete proof to back the claims.

 ‘I am not getting younger.
 60 years is no joke.
 But it doesn’t make sense to go out and get somebody if you don’t have the time’.

 The daughters include Halima Dangote, Mariya Dangote and Fatima Dangote.
 The beautiful trio had a good education in the United Kingdom and hold executive roles in their father’s business empire.

 Dangote was born into a rich family with little information about his parents, grandparents, uncles and aunts.
 However, there exists substantial information about the brothers he grew up with.

 To begin with is Dangote’s late younger brother Bello.
 The young man died in a plane crash on the 17th day of January 1996 while enjoying a flight with Ibrahim Abacha, son of former Nigerian despot, Sani Abacha.

 Next is Sani Dangote.
 He is also Dangote’s younger brother.
 Sani serves as the Vice President of Dangote Group.
 He also has investments in key sectors of the economy that include agriculture, banking, manufacturing and oil services.

-Aliko Dangote Childhood Story Plus Untold Biography Facts: Untold Career Facts
+Aliko Dangote Biography – Untold Career Facts:

 Do you Know?

-- Dangote receives no fewer than 150 calls on a daily basis not to mention tonnes of emails.
+Dangote receives no fewer than 150 calls on a daily basis, not to mention tonnes of emails.

-- The high employer of labour has extremely busy schedules that see him only spend a few hours in other countries.
+The high employer of labour has extremely busy schedules that see him only spend a few hours in other countries.

 That’s why I don’t take my private jet to China because the pilots need hours to rest, and the hours that they need, which is nine hours, I don’t have.
 So I have to take Emirates.”

 It includes other lines like salt refining & seasonings, flour & semolina, pasta processing, packaging materials, property management, technology, port operations, food & beverages as well as transportation.

-- Dangote was awarded Nigeria’s second highest honour, Grand Commander of the Order of the Niger (GCON) by former President of Nigeria, Goodluck Jonathan on the 14th of November, 2011.
+Dangote was awarded Nigeria’s second-highest honour, Grand Commander of the Order of the Niger (GCON) by former President of Nigeria, Goodluck Jonathan on the 14th of November, 2011.

 Dangote is a hardworking businessman with an allotted time of 24 hours like everyone else.
 He starts his day with exercise with much preference for jogging.